Using Physical Therapy and Exercise for Musculoskeletal Pain Treatment

 Neuromuscular Therapy is especially beneficial for those experiencing musculoskeletal related pain.
 This therapy targets the root of chronic pain by addressing trigger points, postural, and biochemical issues.
 Other alternative forms of treatment exist that take a neurological approach regarding such functions as the mind-body connection and acupuncture – which stimulates the nervous system to release endorphins that block pain receptors.

 Biofeedback is yet another alternative form of therapy that harnesses the mind-body connection.
 This method has been shown to be particularly beneficial in the treatment of chronic pain.
 The distinction between different types of biofeedback has to do with the measurement tools.
 Skeletal muscle contractions can be monitored using electromyography (EMG) sensors.
-The feedback data can then be assessed by a therapist to advise patients on adjustments in movement that can be made to relax the muscles.
+The feedback data can then be assessed by a therapist to advise patients on adjustments in the movement that can be made to relax the muscles.